The Matrix Online: LESIG program

-The LESIG (Live Event Special Interest Group) was originally devised under Monolith's operation of the game to give developers insight into the player sentiment around live events, with the creation of a live events program, including the development of in-game event tools and server-specific event teams made of community members, as a long term goal.
+The LESIG (Live Event Special Interest Group) was originally devised under Monolith's operation of the game to give developers insight into the player sentiment around live events, with the creation of a live events program, including the development of in-game event tools and server-specific event teams made of community members, as a long-term goal.

 However, when The Matrix Online moved to Sony Online Entertainment, the program underwent a radical change in direction as part of similar changes to the other story telling devices, most importantly, the scale and frequency of live events following the departure of a dedicated Live Events Team.

 The group were given the new task of playing minor supporting roles (known as organization liaison officers) during future live events or even more permanent characters to enhance interaction between players, essentially replacing the paid staff of the LET with volunteer players.

+Development

+The game had a budget of $20 million.

 Closing

 In June 2009, Sony Online Entertainment stopped serving The Matrix Online due to low subscription numbers.
 The service was officially shut down on August 1, 2009.
 At the time, it had fewer than 500 active players.

-The days leading up to the closing, as well as the end of the servers themselves, were chronicled on the gaming website Giant Bomb in a video series titled "Not Like This", a reference to a line in The Matrixs first movie.
+The days leading up to the closing, as well as the end of the servers themselves, were chronicled on the gaming website Giant Bomb in a video series titled "Not Like This", a reference to a line in the first of the Matrix films.

 After the closing, the website remained operational for a limited period of time.
 Visitors were greeted with an invitation to peruse the official memory book, which had been posted as a parting gift to the fans.
 The book included a summary of the storyline and various nostalgic items.